 Tip: Try to visit early morning or late afternoon to avoid the cruise ship tourists!

 Where To Stay In Sarandë

-For a hostel with great views, friendly hosts and 20 metres from the sea, choose Hairy Lemon Hostel.
+For a hostel with great views, friendly hosts, and 20 meters from the sea, choose Hairy Lemon Hostel.
 For a top-notch 4-star hotel on the beach, with breathtaking views of the ocean and in proximity to many bars, book at night at Hotel Brilant.

 Where To Eat In Sarandë

 For an authentic meal or coffee next to the ocean, head to Limani Bar & Restaurant.
-This family own restaurant offers fine Mediterranean dining since 1998.
+This family-owned restaurant offers fine Mediterranean dining since 1998.
 To see the sunset, try SunSet Saranda Restaurant.
-Dishes are cheap and portion sizes are big, a win-win!
+Dishes are cheap, and portion sizes are big, a win-win!

 How To Get Out Of Sarandë

-The most convenient way to end a fantastic week through Albania is by leaving from Corfu, in Greece.
-From Sarande you can take a ferry (takes 70 minutes) or a speedboat (takes 30 minutes) to get to Corfu to catch your flight back home.
+The most convenient way to end a fantastic week through Albania is by leaving from Corfu, Greece.
+From Sarande, you can take a ferry (takes 70 minutes) or a speedboat (takes 30 minutes) to get to Corfu to catch your flight back home.

 Whatever option you choose, just make sure to leave enough time between you leaving Albania and having to get to the airport 2 hours ahead of your scheduled flight!

-Depending on the season there are 2 – 13 departures available and ticket prices range from 18 to 24 euros.
-There are three different companies operating the lines, so check for times for each individually: Ionian Seaways, Finikas Lines or Joy Lines.
+Depending on the season, there are 2 – 13 departures available, and ticket prices range from 18 to 24 euros.
+Three different companies are operating the lines, so check for times for each individually: Ionian Seaways, Finikas Lines, or Joy Lines.